Haghighatbin/Srltool/README.md

 sudo python setup.py develop<br />

 ## Usage
-Note: You might have to use the srltool under superuser priviliges(sudo).<br />
+Note: You might have to use the srltool under superuser privileges(sudo).<br />
 ### [ls]
 Lists the content of the specified directory.